Mickelbergo/IRM_Formaltec/README.md

 #9 = semisharp force / Halbscharfe Gewalt
 #10 = lacerations / risswunden

+#3, 7 and 9 do not occur frequently, so we need an option to turn them off

 i got rid of these classes, they were all put to class 6
 <!-- #11 = non-existent